'You just have to come and get your hands on it:' New releases prompt customers to line up outside EB Games

 A long lineup has formed outside EB Games on Yonge Street in Toronto’s downtown core as people wait to get their hands on 'Animal Crossing: New Horizons' and 'Doom.'

 “I’m actually like living with my grandparents right now so I have to be a little bit extra careful.
 I have hand sanitizer in my backpack.
-Like I’m super careful about stuff,” one woman in the lineup told CP24 on Friday.
+Like I’m super careful about stuff,” a woman lining up for 'Animal Crossing' told CP24 on Friday.

 “But I don’t know, something about this game, you just have to come and get your hands on it.”